PeterRangelov/leetcode/README.md

 This repository contains my LeetCode solutions
 - Organized by difficulty and category.
-- Optimized code with occasional comments on approach and complexity.
+- Optimized code with comments on approach and complexity.
 - All solutions contain test cases.